HannaF08/koalaty/Server_Rules/readme.md

   - 🚔 Sexual Assault
   - 🚓 Corrupt Law Enforcement Officials
   - 🔞 Erotic Roleplay (Sexual RP)
+  - ⚖️ All legal matters, disputes, and infractions within the server must go through the court system at City Hall.
+This ensures that justice is served through proper roleplay procedures.

 ## 🗣 In-City Words